-• the implementation of measures in the evaluation of suppliers to enable the exclusion of suppliers with convictions under the relevant sections of the Modern Slavery Act.

-• clarity that if a supplier misrepresents any information, that the supplier may be excluded from the procurement process and from bidding for other contracts in the future.
-If information comes to light after a contract has been entered into, that supplier may be sued for damages and the contract rescinded.

-• inclusion of standard clauses in the Council's standard contract terms and conditions requiring the supplier to comply with the Modern Slavery Act 2015 and, where applicable, implement a due diligence procedure for its own suppliers, subcontractors and other participants in its supply chain to ensure that there is no slavery or human trafficking in its supply chain.
-Tenderers are also required as part of the Council's standard procurement process to make a declaration of intent to comply with the Modern Slavery Act.

-• embedding a county wide approach to contract management to consider any potential risk of slavery as it relates to each contract, and through active contract management to more effectively ensure that slavery and human trafficking is not taking place in the supply chain.

-• the use of new functionality within the e-tendering system to further strengthen the approach to ensuring modern slavery and human trafficking does not exist within the supply chain.
+- the implementation of measures in the evaluation of suppliers to enable the exclusion of suppliers with convictions under the relevant sections of the Modern Slavery Act. - clarity that if a supplier misrepresents any information, that the supplier may be excluded from the procurement process and from bidding for other contracts in the future.
+If information comes to light after a contract has been entered into, that supplier may be sued for damages and the contract rescinded. - a review of contract terms and conditions and appropriate clauses for inclusion to ensure compliance with the Modern Slavery Act.
+Such terms and conditions are also applicable to sub-contractors in the supply chain. - embedding a county wide approach to contract management to consider any potential risk of slavery as it relates to each contract, and through active contract management to more effectively ensure that slavery and human trafficking is not taking place in the supply chain. - the use of new functionality within the e-tendering system to further strengthen the approach to ensuring modern slavery and human trafficking does not exist within the supply chain.